How WiFi Automation Safeguards Business Productivity

 WiFi Automation platforms automate the monitoring and management of the WiFi network.
 They work alongside WiFi infrastructure, complementing the monitoring provided by AP management platforms.
 While these platforms focus on a business’s network, WiFi Automation platforms provide a holistic view of the entire RF environment.

-This includes the network and all connected devices and infrastructure, but it also includes any nearby networks that are operating in the same airspace as well as non-WiFi sources of interference.
-By monitoring the entire environment in which the network operates, WiFi Automation platforms can be counted on to significantly reduce the Mean-Time-to-Resolution as well as the number of WiFi problem tickets submitted to IT.
+This includes the network and all connected devices and infrastructure.
+Still, it also includes any nearby networks operating in the same airspace and non-WiFi sources of interference.
+WiFi Automation platforms can be counted on by monitoring the entire environment in which the network operates to significantly reduce the mean time-to-resolution and the number of WiFi problem tickets submitted to IT.

 Here are a few things to think about when choosing a platform.